 One area of health applications that you will see heart rate sensors being utilized more in the future is determining the quality of our sleep.
 Current technology in our PPG sensors allows us to determine conditions that negatively impact our sleep.

-Sleep apnea studies, for instance, show that you can tell if a person if suffering from the condition by a lack of deep sleep, which can be determined percentages of low heart rate in a sleep session.
-When a person is able to get into deep sleep, you will commonly see dives in heart rate.
+Sleep apnea studies, for instance, show that you can tell if a person if suffering from the condition by a lack of deep sleep, which can be determined by percentages of low heart rate in a sleep session.
+When a person is able to get into a deep sleep, you will commonly see dives in heart rate.
 If these reductions are absent, it can be an indicator that sleep apnea is occurring.

 Physical & Mental Stress Assessments

-One of the lesser known assessments that can be gathered from PPG data is an indication of human stress levels.
+One of the lesser-known assessments that can be gathered from PPG data is an indication of human stress levels.
 HRV measured from RRi has been well documented to be an indicator of stress on the body.
 However, HRV alone cannot clearly identify the source of the stress.
-It could be physical stress from marathon training or it could be psychosocial stress from a big project at work, or some combination of physical and emotional stress.
+It could be physical stress from marathon training or it could be psychosocial stress from a big project at work or some combination of physical and emotional stress.

 With that said, there are early indications that different elements of the PPG waveform can be used in determining the cause of the stress, using a method of sensor fusion from within the PPG sensor.
-This is accomplished by looking at the heart rate data in addition to recording found in the PPG wave itself.
-Intensity and the area under the curve of a PPG waveform can be applied and analyzed in combination with user input data to determine the a more precise cause of the low HRV data.
+This is accomplished by looking at the heart rate data in addition to a recording found in the PPG wave itself.
+The intensity and the area under the curve of a PPG waveform can be applied and analyzed in combination with user input data to determine a more precise cause of the low HRV data.

 While heart rate sensors have come a long way in the past 10 years, what we are currently able to measure and analyze is only the tip of the iceberg, and the possibilities for the future are truly endless.